gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 ### It becomes an R package

-I cobbled together an R package that was basically a decent R interface around a collection of lines of JavaScript that I barely understood, that somehow assembled into an actual working timer.
+I cobbled together an R package that was a fairly decent R interface around a collection of lines of JavaScript that I barely understood, that somehow assembled into an actual working timer.
-I made a cool [intro-slash-docs presentation](https://pkg.garrickadenbuie.com/countdown) and would probably have sat on it for a while longer if Mara Averick hadn’t spotted my GitHub activity and [soft-announced the package for me](https://twitter.com/dataandme/status/1125747630489911297).
+I made a cool [intro-slash-docs presentation](https://pkg.garrickadenbuie.com/countdown) and would probably have sat on it for a while longer if it weren’t for [Mara Averick](https://twitter.com/dataandme) who spotted my GitHub activity and [soft-announced the package for me](https://twitter.com/dataandme/status/1125747630489911297).

 Not long after that,
-and slightly to my horror (*please don’t go looking at my JavaScript code*), [Hadley](https://twitter.com/hadleywickham) submitted an issue.
+and slightly to my horror
+(*please don’t go looking at my JavaScript code*), [Hadley](https://twitter.com/hadleywickham) submitted an issue.
 Actually, two issues.
 Obviously, that was an exciting turn of events.